Skip to content

 Muhammad Ali

-It was also during the French campaign that the Rosetta Stone was discovered.
+The Rosetta Stone was also discovered during the French campaign.
 If you do not know what that is, let me tell you that it was the pathway to understanding ancient Egypt.

 When the French philologist Champollion deciphered hieroglyphs, the ancient Egyptian writing system, all those tons of writings on the walls of temples, obelisks and papyri suddenly made sense after they had been like a mystery no one could crack for a long time.

-The deciphering of the Rosetta Stone, along with the Description of Egypt, started an obsessive search for both secrets and treasures and, therefore, archaeological discoveries.
+The deciphering of the Rosetta Stone and the Description of Egypt started an obsessive search for secrets and treasures, which led to archaeological discoveries.

 1801: Back to the Drawing Board

-It mostly feels like the French campaign was kind of a three-year intermission, after which Egypt went back to its former struggle.
-When the Ottomans united with the British, defeated the French and forced them out, conflicts within the Mamluks and between them and the Ottomans over power vigorously resumed.
+It mostly feels like the French campaign was a three-year intermission, after which Egypt returned to its former struggle.
+When the Ottomans united with the British, defeated the French, and forced them out, conflicts between the Mamluks and between them and the Ottomans over power vigorously resumed.
 Such a state of instability continued until 1805.

 1805: Muhammad Ali Seizes Power